 As much as I enjoy baking, sometimes it is nice being able to whip up a sweet treat, without putting the oven on.
-My Caramel Crunch Rocky Road Bars require nothing more than a spot of microwave melting and chilling before being ready to eat.
+Especially these Caramel Crunch Rocky Road Bars, requiring nothing more than a spot of microwave melting and chilling before being ready to eat.
 Resulting in a perfect, last minute party contribution, or satisfying Saturday evening hunger fest.

 Using two packs of the ‘relatively new’ digestive nibbles gives these bars a really satisfying crunch.
 While the addition of Rolo’s add a not too sweet caramel bite.
 Mixed with mini marshmallows and set within a delicious chocolate base, every possible texture pops in the mouth.
 Crunchy, chewy and melting.
 The combination of all of the ingredients is incredible.
 Finished with the perfect white chocolate drizzle.